José Martí MAST 6-12 Academy: Rankings

 JMMA has ranked within U.S. News & World Reports top 100 best high schools in the United States list on multiple occasions.
 USN&WR also gave the school a score of 85.4 on their College Readiness Index.

 JMMA ranked 19th out of 2,323 schools in a 2017 Washington Post study of "America's Most Challenging High Schools".
 Additionally, JMMA was the highest-ranking South Florida school on the list.
 (Note: This Miami Herald source states that The Washington Post (WP) ranked JMMA 20th on its 2017 "America's Most Challenging High Schools" list, but WP ranked JMMA 19th.)

+In 2025 Jose Marti Mast 6-12 academy was ranked 73rd in thr nation and 3rd in the Miami Dade School district.